luissian/iSkyLIMS_documentation/massiveSequencing/investigatorWorkflow.md

 **Description**.
 This field **must have the userid** of the responsible of the library preparation sample.
 The importance of this field is that we are going to link the sample with the user, to perform the user statistics.

-If the sample has no userid or it is an invalid value, the sample sheet file will be reject.
+If the sample has no userid or it is an invalid value, the sample sheet file will be rejected.

 Once you have the Sample Sheet file ready and it fully complies with the above requirements, you can upload it, using the "Browse bottom" that is in **Index assignment** tab.